troyjlee/TrafficSignClassifier/writeup.md

 <img src="./IMAGES/image5.jpeg" width="100">
 <img src="./IMAGES/image6.jpeg" width="100">

+The first three images have a background of sky and are taken from a perspective of looking up at the sign.
+This could prove difficult for the algorithm as most of the training images are taken on level with the sign.
+Also the first image is not cropped around the sign and contains a second sign below it.
+This could fool the algorithm.
+The last image also has a small sign below it (in French!), but the main sign is quite distinctive and I think the algorithm should be able to recognize it.

 The analysis of these traffic signs begins from cell 19 in the notebook.

 Here are the results of the predictions: